 When phone interpreting is not suitable, TIS National can arrange an interpreter to arrive onsite for a face to face appointment.
 This may be important when you have a group of people needing the same language interpreter, when you are discussing complex ideas or when you anticipate that the appointment will go for an extended period of time.
 Onsite interpreter bookings must be for a minimum of 90 minutes.

 Non-government organisations are eligible to access the Free Interpreting Service if they are:

-- an incorporated, not for profit, non-government and community based organisation
+- a not for profit, non-government and community based organisation

 - delivering services to anyone in Australia who has a Medicare card

 - providing approved casework or emergency services (see below)

 - not receiving substantial government funding for the delivery of the service.